gtroch95/pop-music/README.md

-# Physical Media in the Streaming Age: Pop on Discogs
+# Physical Pop Music Releases in the Streaming Age

 ## Project Description: